-3.7.
-Frequency distribution of superflares and the dependence on the rotation period the P{rot} ranges of < 5, 5 - 10, 10 - 20, and 20 - 40 days.
-These occurrence rate values of superflares are estimated for each $P{\rm rot}$ bin from the number of observed superflares, the number of observed stars, and the total length of the observational period.
-The potential effects from the gyrochronology correction (Section 3.5) and the flare detection completeness correction (Section 3.6) are not taken into consideration in the left panels of Figures 9(a) and 10(a).
-These are the same definition of flare frequencies as in our previous studies (e.g., Shibayama et al. 2013; Notsu et al. 2019).
-In the right panels of Figures 9(b) and 10(b), the frequency values are calculated by incorporating the effect of the gyrochronology correction (Section 3.5) and the flare detection completeness correction (Section 3.6).
-In order to calculate the frequency of superflares incorporating the effect of gyrochronology correction, we used $N{\rm star}$ instead of N_P in Table 3, as a value of the number of observed stars in each $P{\rm rot}$ bin.
-Through this, we aim to discuss more accurate values of flare frequencies, especially for slowly-rotating Sun-like stars.
-In order to calculate the frequency of superflares incorporating the effect of the flare detection completeness correction, we correct the number of superflares in each energy and P{rot} bin by using the relationship among DC{filter} (the detection completeness), flare amplitude, and $P{\rm rot}$, shown in Figure 7.
-From the value $DC{\rm filter}$ in Figure 7, we can estimate how many flares are missed for each $P{\rm rot}$ and $E{\rm flare}$ (flare energy) range.
-When we estimate the flare frequency, we correct the number of superflares in each P{rot} and E{flare} by replacing the number of flares with "(the number of flares)/ DC{filter} ".
-In this process, we assume the average relationship among flare amplitude, flare duration, and $E{\rm flare}$ for solar-type stars (cf. energy vs. duration discussed in Machara et al. 2015).
-It is assumed that first data point with the flare the same value as the threshold, the second point is half of the threshold, and the flare does not continue longer than an hour.
-This does not include various flares such as long, small flare or superflares with sharp declines.
+We then discuss the flare frequency distributions and their relation to rotation period by using the updated sample of superflares from the Kepler 4 yr data (quarters 0-17) in this study.
+Figures 9 and 10 represent the occurrence frequency distributions of superflares on solar-type stars with $T{\rm eff} = 5600-6000$ and 5600-6000 K, respectively, for the P{rot} ranges of <5, 5-10, 10-20, and 20-40 days.
+These occurrence rate values of superflares are estimated for each P{rot} bin from the number of observed superflares and stars and the total length of the observational period.
+The potential effects of the gyrochronology correction (Section 3.5) and the flare detection completeness correction (Section 3.6) are not taken into consideration in Figures 9(a) and 10(a).
+These are the same definitions of flare frequencies as in our previous studies (e.g., Shibayama et al. 2013; Notsu et al. 2019).
+In Figures 9(b) and 10(b), the frequency values are calculated by incorporating the effect of the gyrochronology correction (Section 3.5) and the flare detection completeness correction (Section 3.6).
+In order to calculate the frequency of superflares incorporating the effect of gyrochronology correction, we used

+N{star} instead of N_P in Table 3 as a value of the number of observed stars in each P{rot} bin.
+Through this, we aim to discuss more accurate values of flare frequencies, especially for slowly rotating Sun-like stars.
+In order to calculate the frequency of superflares incorporating the effect of the flare detection completeness correction, we correct the number of superflares in each energy and $P{\rm rot}$ bin by using the relationship among $DC{\rm filter}$ (detection completeness), flare amplitude, and $P{\rm rot}$ shown in Figure 7.
+From the value of DC{filter} in Figure 7, we can estimate how many flares are missed for each P{rot} and E{flare} (flare energy) range.
+When we estimate the flare frequency, we correct the number of superflares in each $P{\rm rot}$ and $E{\rm flare}$ by replacing the number of flares with "(the number of flares)/ DC{filter} .
+In this process, we assume the average relationship among flare amplitude, flare duration, and E{flare} for solar-type stars (see energy versus duration, discussed in Maehara et al. 2015).
+It is assumed that the first data point is the flare with the same value as the threshold, the second point is half of the threshold, and the flare does not continue longer than 1 hr.
+This does not include various flares, such as long or small flares or superflares with sharp declines.